 - Mattress cooling pads: If you find yourself waking up with the hot sweats, seek our this temperature-reducing mattress topper filled with gel, latex or foam.

 - Mattress protectors and waterproof mattress protectors: protect your mattress from sweat, spills and accidents with a barrier between you and your bed.

 Why are mattresses so expensive?

-Think of it this way, you spend a third of your life on your mattress, shouldn't it be something that only improves your sleep.
+Think of it this way, you spend a third of your life on your mattress, so shouldn't it be something that only improves your sleep?
 It all comes down to materials that are higher in quality and density thus, should be more durable and last longer.

-Add in materials that have met various ECO-certifications like GOLS carried latex, GOTS certified cotton and CERTIPUR-US foams or natural flame retardants, high-density memory foam, individually wrapped coils and so does the price.
-If you want additional features like increased pressure relief or edge support, cooling technology and added padding, be prepared to spend a little more.
+Add in materials that have met various Eco-certifications like GOLS (Global Organic Latex Standard), GOTS certified cotton and CERTIPUR-US foams (opens in new tab) or natural flame retardants, high-density memory foam, individually wrapped coils, and up goes the price.
+If you want additional features like increased pressure relief or edge support, cooling technology, and added padding, be prepared to spend a little more.

-Meanwhile, mattresses sold at third-party mattress showrooms, like Mattress Firm or Macy's tend to have a higher markup because they have to pay for the space and staff, and even advertising.
-Of course, the luxury of trying a mattress in-store before you buy and the white glove delivery and old mattress removal are also typically worth the higher cost, if you're after that type of convenience.
+Meanwhile, mattresses sold at third-party mattress showrooms, like Mattress Firm (opens in new tab)or Macy's (opens in new tab), tend to have a higher markup because they have to pay for the space, staff, and even advertising.
+Of course, the luxury of trying a mattress in-store before you buy and the white glove delivery and old mattress disposal are also typically worth the higher cost, if you're after that type of convenience.

 While there are mattresses in the sub-$500 category that may suit you just fine, they typically are made with fewer premium materials and may last for a few years as opposed to the typical seven to ten before starting to sag, dip, or lose support.
 Then, you'll typically spend more money in the long run having to buy a second mattress sooner than you expected.